dotnet/docfx/docs/designs/xref.md

 # Xref
-User can define uid with some properties in markdown, JSON and YAML files.
+- User can define uid with some properties in markdown, JSON and YAML files.
 Then output xrefmap.json for others to reference to.
+- User can reference to uids in markdown, JSON and YAML files, they will be resolved during `docfx build`.

 ## Define uid
 - User can define uid in YAML header of markdown file